 I asked Jennifer to look back at her experience taking the board the first time and consider how she might prepare differently.

-And of the classmates she had who did not pass the board exam the first time, she emphatically stated, “one hundred percent passed on the second try” when they “focused studying for the boards exclusively by itself.”
+And of the classmates she had who did not pass the board exam the first time, she emphatically stated, “One hundred percent passed on the second try” when they “focused studying for the boards exclusively by itself.”
 Jennifer repeated this sentiment as she left me with these words of wisdom to share with prospective CRNAs:

 “Take the time to study separately and exclusively for the boards . . . brush up on actual test-taking skills . . .
 Then you should have success passing your boards to be a CRNA!”